 Upon completion of the application, an interview with the family will be arranged with the director.
-Entrance exams are administered to new students in K - 8 grade.
+Entrance exams are administered to new students in 1 - 12th grade.
 The director will make the admissions decision.
 Admission Requirements for the Student: A child must be four years old by June 1 of the fall in which he would be entering Preschool (five years for Kindergarten, six years for Ist grade, etc.).
-Based on the entrance exam, some transfer students are admitted to a lower grade than was anticipated.
 Our goal is the long-term success of the student in an academic environment as opposed to automatic promotion based on age.
 We will not accept any student less than fifteen years of age if it requires that student to board with another family for an extended period of time.